Northern Ireland's most easterly point

 Located in the village is the Glastry Nature Reserve.
 It consists of numerous lakes which are formed by digging clay for the nearby Glastry Brickworks.

-Just two kilometres south of Ballyhalbert village stands Burr point, the most easterly point in Ireland.
-A bronze sculpture of a giant ‘E’ marks the spot.
+Just two kilometres south of Ballyhalbert village stands Burr point, the most easterly point on the island.
+A bronze sculpture of a giant ‘E’ marks the spot, created by Ned Jackson-Smyth.
 For those who love walking, scenic views and photography, Burr point will not disappoint.
 For note: park in the car park at the harbour and explore on foot, Sandylands is a private road, for resident's cars only.